blessedjasonmwanza/MoneyUnify/ReadMe.md

     - #### SETUP
         - [x] Begin by creating your developer account on the Official [MTN Developer portal](https://momodeveloper.mtn.com/developer) and [subscribe to a collection product](https://momodeveloper.mtn.com/api-documentation/getting-started/).
 Thereafter, configure your keys on the [MoneyUnify Dashboard](https://dashboard.moneyunify.com)
         - [x] [See Documentation](./Examples/Mtn/ReadMe.md).
 Snippet examples are available to help you integrate in minutes! />
+        - [ ] ℹ️ ⚠️ before going going live, you must **submit your KYC to MTN via their developer portal**.
+You can contact their teams to help speed up the approval process.

      - #### Supported Countries on the MTN Momo mobile Money USSD provider
          | Country      | Country Code | Currency            | Currency Code |